 You need both a vision and a mission statement, as far as I’m concerned.
 Now, my first thought when I see either of those words is really stuffy, corporate, the first page of the workplace manual that you don’t even read…

 But in this day and age of entrepreneurship and starting your own business and following your passions and dreams – I think we can approach both statements with a little more ease, fun, and honesty.
-A mission statement is what I use/consider my “one-line introduction” that you might’ve heard me mention in #1WkBrand.
+A mission statement is what I use/consider my “one-line introduction” that you might’ve heard me mention in the past.
 It’s quick, it’s memorable, and it covers who you serve, how you serve them, and why you serve them.
 It’s how I introduce myself, and how I encourage other business owners to introduce themselves.

 Your vision statement is a little more intensive.
 It’s the “big picture.”
 It’s where you see yourself in five years, or ten years, or when you sign the company over to your future children to run the helm while you bask in your successful retirement.
 It’s what still stands true despite anything else.
 I’ll give you an example, because this might be confusing to differentiate: